axllent/bwlog/README.md

 # BWLog - Lightweight bandwidth logger for *nix

 A lightweight bandwidth logger written in Go.
-The tool logs the incoming and outgoing network traffic from each of the set network interfaces to a sqlite database, and provides a web frontend to view both a live graph and statistics history for each monitored interface.
+The tool logs the incoming and outgoing network traffic from each of the specified network interfaces, and provides a web frontend to view both a live graph and statistics history for each interface.

 ![BWLog Screenshot](screenshot.png "BWLog Screenshot")